Neonpool: Reimagining cryptocurrency transaction pools for lightweight clients and IoT devices: Proposed scheme

 \subsection{Egress}

-Transactions are removed from the unconfirmed transaction pool for various reasons, such as inclusion in a block, limited transaction pool capacity, transaction expiry, fee priority or running out of gas (in Ethereum), replacement by a newer version that offers a higher fee, invalid or conflicting transaction or chain reorganization event at the node.
+In Bitcoin core and Ethereum, transactions are removed from the unconfirmed transaction pool for various reasons, such as inclusion in a block, limited transaction pool capacity, transaction expiry, fee priority, running out of gas (in Ethereum), replacement by a newer version that offers a higher fee, invalid or conflicting transaction, or chain reorganization event at the node.

+In Bitcoin, transactions are automatically removed from the mempool after a default expiration period of 14 days, although this limit can be configured by the node operator~\cite{txmempoolsourcecode}.
+In Ethereum, the transaction pool's memory usage is configurable, and transactions expire when the number of pending transactions exceeds the default limit of 4,096 or when they remain unprocessed for more than 3 hours~\cite{srccodetxpoolgo}.

-We also set a parameter to remove older transactions in \textit{Neonpool}, to make space for newer transactions.
-This is necessary because we do not perform any deletions on the bloom filter and the load in the bloom filter is bound to exceed the number of transactions it was initially dimensioned for.
+\textit{Neonpool} mimics these expiry mechanisms using Bloom filters, offering nodes configurable parameters for transaction expiry through periodic clearing and decaying Bloom Filters.
+This is necessary because we do not perform any deletions on the bloom filter, and the load in the bloom filter is bound to exceed the number of transactions it was initially dimensioned for.
 We consider two approaches: Firstly, the accumulated transactions can be periodically removed by \textbf{clearing the filter}.
 This period may be a fixed hourly interval or based on the number of transactions processed.
-Secondly, Decaying Bloom filters may be employed to \textbf{randomly decay or age out transactions} over time, to maintain an accurate representation of recent data while letting old data expire.
+Secondly, Decaying Bloom filters may be employed to \textbf{randomly decay or age out transactions}, to maintain an accurate representation of recent data while letting old data expire.

 Our work is a pioneering investigation into the feasibility and suitability of probabilistic data structures for transaction pool construction.
-Based on the core function of the transaction pool, we require a data structure with the following properties: can answer membership queries, can let old transactions expire to make way for more recent ones, and to ensure double spend protection key-value support is also required.
+Based on the core function of the transaction pool, we require a data structure with the following properties: it can answer membership queries, let old transactions expire to make way for more recent ones and ensure double spending protection.
+Key-value support is also required.
 While there are more than a dozen variants of bloom filters available in the literature, we start by using the most basic ones that meet our requirements and are widely understood.
-As proof-of-concept, we evaluate these in~\ref{sec:neonpool_results} and gain greater insight into the theoretical limitations of each data structure.
+As a proof-of-concept, we evaluate these in \S~\ref{sec:neonpool_results} and gain greater insight into the theoretical limitations of each data structure.
 Further optimizations will be explored in an extension study.

-\subsection{Scaling Neonpool}
+\subsection{Scaling \textit{Neonpool}}